kanthorlabs/kanthorq/website/docs/003-concepts/006-consumer.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Consumer is a subject specific filter of events from a stream what stores metadata about how we want to process those events.
-One consumer can only subscribe to one subject but we can have more than one consumer for only one subject.
+Consumer is a subject-specific filter for events from a stream, storing metadata about how those events should be processed.
+A single consumer can only subscribe to one subject, but you can have multiple consumers for a single subject.

-For example, with the subject `order.cancelled` we may want to spin up two consumer: one for sending notification via email to user to nofiy user that their order is confirmed and another consumer to handle logic of showing that order in a CRM so seller can prepare to ship that order
+For example, with the subject `order.cancelled`, you might want to create two consumers: one to send a notification email to the user, notifying them of the order cancellation, and another to handle CRM logic for refund processing.

 ```mermaid
 ---